If you're looking for a great gift for a young or beginner artist, these are some of the best pencil sets for drawing available in 2020.

 Professional Quality Recommendations

-As I mentioned above, many professional artists won't need the kits above.
+As I mentioned in the beginning, many professional artists won't need the kits above.
 After choosing a brand we are comfortable with, we like to keep using it to maintain consistency.
 While open to comparison and experimentation, we don't need all the paraphernalia that comes with a starter kit.
 Also, while the quality of the pencils in the kits above are adequate for beginners, with experience you can truly feel the difference these pencils bring to the table.
 The following pencil kits provide graphite of the highest quality and are used by professionals all over the world.

 100 Years of Experience